crf8472/libarcsdec/README.md

 This branch hosts version 0.1.x of libarcsdec which is outdated and will not see any development anymore.

-- Libarcsdec 0.1.1 compiles against libarcstk 0.2.1.
-Earlier commits may require earlier versions of libarcstk.
-- Libarcsdec 0.1.1 is compileable as C++14 only.

 The latest release with this API was 0.1.1-alpha.1 (Apr 4, 2024).
 You will find the API documentation for this version [here][2].

 This branch should not be used for new projects.
-If your project requires version 0.1.x consider upgrading to the latest release of libarcstk.
+If your project requires version 0.1.x consider upgrading to the latest release of libarcsdec.

+- Libarcsdec 0.1.1 compiles against libarcstk 0.2.1.
+Earlier commits in this branch may require earlier versions of libarcstk.
+- Libarcsdec 0.1.1 is compileable as C++14 only.